billylkc/blog/content/posts/static-site-crawling-with-goq.md

 ## Other Demo {#other-demo}

-The following demos are strictly for illustration purposes.
+The following demos are for illustration purposes.
 Do check the `robots.txt` file of each site and crawl responsibly.

 ### a) Wikipedia {#a-wikipedia}

-Let say we want to create a program that will retrieve the first 3 paragraphs of the keyword (e.g. Linear regression) that we provide.
+Let say we want to create a program that retrieves the first 3 paragraphs of the keyword (e.g. Linear regression) that we provide.
 Here are some key steps.

 1. Study the ****css selector**** of the info that we need